ConnorPickles/Pringle-Availability-Server/README.md

 # Pringle Availability Server
-A Python server that scraps the Camp Pringle registration site for information on current availability for summer camps upon receiving a request to do so.
+A Python server that scrapes the Camp Pringle registration site for information on current availability for summer camps upon receiving a request to do so.